 - NORMAL (3dB): The resolution bandwidths are implemented by Gaussian filters with the set 3 dB bandwidth and correspond approximately to the noise bandwidth.
-For bandwidths up to 100 kHz, digital bandpass filters are used. - FFT: An FFT is performed.
+For bandwidths up to 100 kHz, digital bandpass filters are used. - EMI (6dB): The resolution bandwidths are implemented by Gaussian filters with the set 6 dB bandwidth and correspond approximately to the pulse bandwidth.
+For bandwidths up to 120 kHz, digital bandpass filters are used.
+The RBW 10 Hz, 100 Hz, 200 Hz, 1 kHz, 9 kHz, 10 kHz, 100 kHz, 120 kHz and 1 MHz are available - FFT: An FFT is performed.
 For that purpose, the filtered IF signal is digitized and then transformed into the spectral domain via FFT.
 The transformation range depends on the selected filter bandwidths and can be set between 4 kHz to 50 kHz.
 If the span is larger than the transformation range, several transformations are performed and the results are appended to each other in the spectral domain.

-If the span is smaller than the transformation range, the measurement results are interpolated when the number of measurement points provided by the FFT is smaller than the number of display points in x-direction (501).
-A flattop window serves as a window in the time domain so that high amplitude precision with good selection is achieved.
+If the span is smaller than the transformation range, the measurement results are interpolated when the number of measurement points provided by the FFT is smaller than the number of display points in x-direction (625).
+A flattop window serves as a window in the time domain so that high amplitude accuracy as well as good selection are achieved.